-Dark chocolate with fruit, like cherry, orange or raspberry
+Pairing wine and chocolate with fruit, like cherry, orange or raspberry

 Brachetto is my go-to with fruit-laced choices in dark chocolate.
 This is a light, slightly effervescent Italian sweet red wine from Piedmont with sweet cherry, raspberry and strawberry notes.
 Brachetto, the name of the grape, produces a beautiful frothiness in the mouth.
 Lambrusco, a sweeter or fruit-forward style, is also a good partner with dark chocolates that are filled with fruit.
 Another slightly bubbly Italian wine, Lambrusco often shows red and black cherry, plum and raspberry notes that dovetail well with the chocolate’s sweetness.
 Be careful not to select an overly dry Lambrusco as it will be too austere to marry with the chocolate.

 Milk chocolate has a soft, creamy texture to it with lower tannins and bitterness than dark chocolate.
 Its velvety, round mouth feel allows it to work well with the luscious, mouth-coating Vin Santo, a classic Italian dessert wine predominantly from Tuscany.
 The richness and flavors of caramel, cream and hazelnut found in the wine stand out when paired with milk chocolate.